From our private database of 33,800+ case briefs...

 417 U.S. 484 (1974)

-The State of California administered a disability insurance system that paid benefits to persons in private employment who were temporarily unable to work because of disability not covered by workman’s compensation.
-The program received no state funding, but was instead funded entirely by contributions of one percent of the wages of participating employees.
-Aiello (plaintiff) and other women all suffered disabilities resulting from pregnancies.
-Aiello brought suit in federal district court against Geduldig and the State of California (defendants) to challenge the constitutionality of the disability insurance program.
-Aiello argued the program violated the Equal Protection Clause because, in defining “disability,” the program excluded from coverage certain disabilities resulting from pregnancy.
-The district court held that the insurance program was unconstitutional, and Geduldig appealed to the United States Supreme Court.
+The State of California administered a disability insurance system that paid benefits to persons in private employment who were temporarily unable to work because of a disability not covered by workman’s compensation.
+The program received no state funding but was instead funded entirely by contributions of one percent of the wages of participating employees.
+Aiello (plaintiff) and other women suffered disabilities resulting from pregnancies.
+Aiello brought suit in federal district court against Geduldig, a director of the California Department of Human Resources Development, and the State of California (defendants) to challenge the constitutionality of the disability insurance program.
+Aiello argued the program violated the Equal Protection Clause because, in defining disability, the program excluded from coverage certain disabilities resulting from pregnancy.
+The district court held that the insurance program was unconstitutional.
+Geduldig appealed to the United States Supreme Court.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 604,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.

 Quimbee is a company hell-bent on one thing: helping you get an “A” in every course you take in law school, so you can graduate at the top of your class and get a high-paying law job.
 We’re not just a study aid for law students; we’re the study aid for law students.Learn about our approachRead more about Quimbee